b-fuze/lces/README.md

 });
 ```

-So in essence, LCES is a getter/setter system with extra features.
+So in essence, LCES is a sophisticated getter/setter system.

 ## Getting Started with LCES Core